“But I am a great eater of beef, and I believe that does harm to my wit.” — William Shakespeare, Twelfth Night

 Before putting the rack on the grill, let it sit out at room temperature for about an hour.

 Brush the meat with olive oil to keep it moist and to help it from sticking to the grill grates.
 Combine the salt, pepper, brown sugar, paprika and the herbs, then sprinkle generously over the rack.
 Make slits in the meat with a sharp knife and insert the garlic cloves.

 Place the meat, bone-side down, on the rack directly in the center of the grill.
 Cover with the lid.
-Grill until a Back-lighted Thermapen registers 125 degrees F (see list below) for medium-rare, 2 to 2 1/2 hours.
+Grill until a Back-lighted Thermapen registers 125 degrees Fahrenheit (see list below) for medium-rare, 2 to 2 1/2 hours.
 This should be about 15 minutes per pound, but use your thermometer to make sure.
 Grillax recommends the Thermoworks Thermapen MK4 — the only probe thermometer we use.
 And don’t forget the Smoke two-channel probe/timer.
 It’s a must-have gadget for Grillax Nation.
 We trust Thermoworks gadgets for taking temperatures on all of our grilled meals, from a long, slow smoke to sous vide prep.
 The thermometers are durable, accurate and Thermoworks provides top-notch customer service.

-The Food Lab put together a fine bullet list of perfect temps to shoot for (these temperatures are a good 10 to 20 degrees F lower than USDA guides, which notoriously overshoot their numbers).
+The Food Lab put together a fine bullet list of perfect temps to shoot for (these temperatures are a good 10 to 20 degrees Fahrenheit lower than USDA guides, which notoriously overshoot their numbers).

-- 150 degrees F (medium-well): Pink, but verging on gray.
+- 150 degrees Fahrenheit (medium-well): Pink, but verging on gray.
 Moisture level drops precipitously, Chewy, fibrous texture.
 Fat has fully rendered, and has begun to collect outside the steak, carrying away flavor with it.

 - 3/4 cup sour cream

 - 1 tablespoon minced garlic